fati-ma/reading-notes-301/read-01.md

 ## Read: 01 - SMACSS and Responsive Web Design

 ### Hello this is ***Fatima*** :smile:, welcome to my blog where I will share with you the notes I take during reading from the resources provided each class. :closed_book: :pencil2:
+### You can visit my GitHub repo for the readings notes from [here](https://github.com/fati-ma/reading-notes-301) or this webpage markdown file using this [link](https://github.com/fati-ma/reading-notes-301/blob/main/read-01.md).

 ### For this class, I will be reading these articles: `Shay Howe’s intro to RWD` and `All About Floats` .

 ### :pushpin: [Shay Howe’s intro to RWD](https://learn.shayhowe.com/advanced-html-css/responsive-web-design/)
 ### :pushpin: [All About Floats](https://css-tricks.com/all-about-floats/)

 ## Article 1: Shay Howe’s intro to RWD

 ### Responsive Overview

 Responsive web design is the practice of building a website suitable to work on every device and every screen size, no matter how large or small, mobile or desktop.

 ![res](https://hackernoon.com/images/1tjg32bo.jpg)